-Seney, a Democrat, was the representative for Ohio's 5th congressional district from 1889 to 1891.
+Seney was the representative for Ohio’s 5th congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, Seney missed 705 of 1,547 roll call votes, which is 45.6%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1883-Feb 1884||34||13||38.2%||78th|